The Advanced Management Series is a program designed to enhance your knowledge, skills, and abilities to effectively manage others.

-Prior to the first meeting, participants will be asked to take an online assessment to determine their behavioral style preferences.
+Prior to the class, Managerial Assessment called DISC, participants will be asked to take an online assessment to determine their behavioral style preferences.
 This 30 minute exercise will result in a comprehensive report giving participants personalized information about how they interact with others as well as style indicators for others' behaviors.

 This profile is a valuable tool to help managers gain insight into their own behaviors and others, including the management of:

 - problems and challenges—Dominance (D factor)

 - people and influencing of others—Influence (I factor)

 - change and pacing yourself as a manager—Steadiness (S factor)

 - rules and procedures set by others—Compliance (C factor)

 As part of the online assessment process each participant will receive a comprehensive report which will help them to understand how they may become more self-aware in working with others and adapt their preferred styles in ways that will benefit them as a manager.